 3.)
 Cherish the little things

-Byron Katie said, “Everything happens for you, not to you.”
-We might not like our lives all the time, but we can choose how we react to what happens in them and learn from the obstacles we are faced with.
+As Byron Katie said, “Everything happens for you, not to you.”
+While we may not always like our lives, we can choose how we react and learn from the obstacles we face.
+The important thing is to keep moving forward, one step at a time, regardless of speed, as it’s all part of the journey towards feeling better.

 Depression cannot take that power away from you!